yggdrash/yggdrash/README-en.md

 ```
 ./gradlew
 ```
-To run the multiple node on the intellij IDE, edit the run configure:
+To run the multiple nodes on the intellij IDE, edit the run configuration:

 ![config](docs/images/intellij-run-config.png)